smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   potential objects (run-time values).
 To say an object has a type is to say it is in the type's set.
 A type is a *semantic* notion, not inherently tied to any particular source code location.
-However, in the clang AST, a type that was defined using a declaration (such as a ``class`` or a ``typedef``) provides a way to navigate back to that declaration, and some AST nodes contain ``TypeLoc`` objects that augment a type with source location information for a particular syntactic description of a type.
+However, in the Clang AST, a type that was defined using a declaration (such as a ``class`` or a ``typedef``) provides a way to navigate back to that declaration, and some AST nodes contain ``TypeLoc`` objects that augment a type with source location information for a particular syntactic description of a type.
+[TODO: I'm not entirely satisfied with this definition, but the standard doesn't give one.]

 * A *dependent type* is a mathematical function whose input is a sequence of template arguments and whose output is either a